AkiNightingale/demo-slots/README.md

 This project was created to showcase skills in working with PIXI.js and canvases in general

+Please note that there is currently no full responsiveness, so it may not look great on small screens

 ## How to run

 In the project directory, you can run: